Mayonnaisu/manga-image-translator/README.md

 2. Select "Download ZIP".
 3. Right click on the downloaded .zip file.
 4. Select "Extract Here" with WinRAR or 7-Zip.
+> [!NOTE]
+> If you have downloaded and installed MIT from https://github.com/zyddnys/manga-image-translator, you can simply download and run `MIT-updater.ps1` from inside the program root folder to get all my scripts (the other modified files not included).

 ## INSTALLATION
 1. Open PowerShell as Administrator.